-An overview of the field of study that focuses on business activities that cross national boundaries.
-It includes international trade, foreign investment, international banking, international transfer of technology, and global business strategies.
+This course is an overview of the field of study that focuses on business activities that cross national boundaries.
+It includes international trade, foreign investment, international banking, cross-cultural communication, international transfer of technology, and global business strategies.

-Credits: 3 Prerequisites: MG300 or MK300 EC360 - World Trade and International Business, IS360 - World Trade and International Business
+Credits: 3 Prerequisites: MG300 - Principles of Management, EC204 - Principles of Macroeconomics EC420 - World Trade and International Business